Manta Ray Night Snorkel Experience of a Lifetime

 This tour begins with a check-in at Snorkel Big Island, located at Kealakehe Parkway in Kailua-Kona.
 It’s recommended to arrive 15-40 minutes before your scheduled departure to settle in and ensure a smooth boarding process.
 The check-in process is straightforward, and it’s wise to confirm your time directly with the tour provider — something many reviewers mention as a helpful step.

 Once onboard, expect a 15-20 minute boat ride to the designated manta site, either Garden Eel Cove or further south at Keauhou Manta Village.
 Both locations are known for their frequent manta visits, but the exact spot may vary depending on conditions.
 During this ride, you’ll have a chance to relax, take in the night sky, and enjoy the city lights shimmering on the water.
-Many reviews describe the boat ride as fun, with some mentioning the choppiness — so be prepared if you’re prone to seasickness.

 Getting in the Water & Viewing the Mantas

 When you arrive at the site, the boat’s lights are turned on to attract tiny plankton, which in turn draws the manta rays.
 Here’s where the magic begins.
 You’ll hang onto a custom-made light board, which illuminates the water and creates a glowing environment that’s utterly mesmerizing.
-It’s unlike any other underwater experience — seeing these massive but peaceful creatures swirl and feed just inches from you.

-Guides help everyone find the best positioning for viewing, and many reviewers rave about how close and confident the mantas come.
+Guides help everyone find the best positioning for viewing, and many reviewers love how close and confident the mantas come.
 One reviewer shared, “They are coming very close and they turn and come back to feed.
 It was amazing!”
 The guides are also attentive to safety, instructing swimmers on how to behave around the rays — touching is discouraged, as it can harm the animals.

 The Atmosphere & Nighttime Vibe